 Instructions

-- In a small bowl, whisk together the soy sauce, vinegar, sugar, cornstarch, 2 tablespoons of water, and pepper to taste.
+- Combine the soy sauce, vinegar, sugar, cornstarch, water, and black pepper.
 Set aside.

 Notes

-- Kangkong: A leafy green with a mild, spinach-like flavor and crisp, hollow stems.
-Also called water spinach, kangkung, or ong choy.
+- Kangkong: Also called water spinach or ong choy.
 If unavailable, use Chinese spinach, Swiss chard, or bok choy.

 - Pork: Pork belly, shoulder, or butt works well.
 You can also use shrimp, tofu, chicken, ground meat, or leave out the meat for a vegetarian version.

-- Vinegar: Cane or coconut vinegar is traditional, but distilled white, rice, or apple cider vinegar are good substitutes.
+- Vinegar: Cane or coconut vinegar is traditional, but white, rice, or apple cider vinegar works too.

 Wow!
 This looks so appetizing - the best adobong kangkong!
 I have to make this!